meetric1/gmod_shader_guide/README.md

 # The Comprehensive GMod Shader Guide
 Hello!
 Welcome to my GMod Shader Guide!\

-It consists of everything I have learned making GMod shaders over the past few years.\
+It consists of everything I have learned making GMod shaders over the past few years.
 I aim to teach anyone new with shaders, specifically shaders within SourceEngine and GMod.\
-This guide ASSUMES you know the basics of how to code, including syntax, variables, and control flow.
-If you do not know how to code I suggest doing a couple GLua projects and then coming back to this guide, as it is quite technical and a bit complex.\
+This guide ASSUMES you know the basics of how to code, including syntax, variables, and control flow.\

+If you do not know how to code I suggest doing a couple GLua projects and then coming back to this guide, as it is quite technical and a bit complex.

 > [!NOTE]
 > Source Engine (the game engine GMod uses), runs on DirectX9, which is *very* old, and there are many modern graphics features that do not exist.
-This means we will not be discussing things like tessilation shaders, mesh shaders, compute shaders, tensor shaders, and other modern shader types.\
+This means we will not be discussing things like tessilation shaders, mesh shaders, compute shaders, tensor shaders, and other modern shader types.

 > [!NOTE]
-> This guide likely does not cover *everything* about gmod shaders / HLSL, but I will try my best to include everything that is relevant.
+> This guide likely does not cover *everything* about gmod shaders and HLSL, but I will try my best to include everything that is relevant.
 If you discover something new, PLEASE share it!
-Feel free to create an issue or make a pull request and add your own shader examples.\
+Feel free to create an issue or make a pull request and add your own shader examples.

 # Table of Contents
 - [What is a Shader?](#what_is_a_shader?)